CoSMoMVPA/CoSMoMVPA/doc/source/cosmomvpa_concepts.rst

     - ``samples_test`` is a ``QxR`` matrix with ``Q`` patterns, with no class labels associated
     - ``opt`` is an optional struct may contain specific options to be used with a specific classifier.

 The output ``predicted`` is a ``Qx1`` vector containing the predicted class labels for each sample in ``samples_test``.
 Classification accuracy can be computed by considering how many samples in the test set were predicted, and this can be compared to what may be expected by chance.
-In the simple case where each chunk contains the same number of *n* samples in each class, change accuracy is *1/n*.
+In the simple case where each chunk contains the same number of *n* samples in each class, chance accuracy is *1/n*.
 For MEEG datasets typically the number of samples in each class is not equal; the function :ref:`cosmo_balance_partitions` can be used to accomplish this.

 Examples of classifiers are :ref:`cosmo_classify_nn`, :ref:`cosmo_classify_svm`, :ref:`cosmo_classify_lda`, and :ref:`cosmo_classify_naive_bayes`.